 "Only if you do that primal scream thing again.
 You know, get really into it.
 Maybe take your shirt off, beat your chest a few times."

 Ganondorf gave him a sour look.

 "Just kidding, the light is terrible.
 Are we done here?"

 Ganondorf looked around once again.
 In the space of an instant, he saw a phantasmal vision of himself throwing up black bile as he supported the bulk of his bloated body on limbs with far too many joints.
 He could almost feel the shattered glass under hands that weren't hands, and he was once again pummeled by a bilious wave of vertigo.
 He wanted – he needed – to claw his way into the open air and release himself from the pain of the monstrous pressure bearing down on him from all sides.

 Ganondorf shut his eyes and let a few seconds pass before he opened them again.
 "We're done here."

 He was done here, in any case.
 He'd managed to confirm that he had some sort of connection to Sheikah technology, but he hadn't yet formulated a hypothesis regarding why that might be.
-It would be necessary to get his hands on unbroken and functional artifacts before he could draw any conclusions.
+It would be necessary to gain possession of unbroken and functional artifacts before he could draw any conclusions.

 Ganondorf had decided to give Zelda space after her prolonged silence during their trip back from the desert.
 The silence had been comfortable, and the drive had been pleasant.
 Nevertheless, he understood that Zelda needed to process her emotions alone, and he respected that.
 He had a crystal-clear idea of what he wanted to do with her when they saw each other again, but he had no desire to force himself on her.
 He would keep his distance until she was ready.